 Employment services for newcomer women in the GTA

-For a general discussion of Employment Services available to both women and men, see this post on our website
+For a general discussion of employment services available to both women and men, see our post on Employment Services on this website

-Many employment services have programs for women, but only a few have (or have recently had) specific programs for refugee newcomer women.
-Employment services in the GTA that do have programs for newcomer women (even if not specifically for refugees) may include:
+Many employment and settlement services have programs for women, but only a few have (or have recently had) specific programs for refugee newcomer women.
+Employment and settlement services in the GTA that do have programs for newcomer women (even if not specifically for refugees) may include:

 - ACCES Employment

 - COSTI Immigrant Services

 - Newcomer Women’s Services Toronto